2025 ISAKOS Congress in Munich, Germany

 Aim

 The use of inpatient rehabilitation (IPR) following total hip arthroplasty (THA) and total knee arthroplasty (TKA) constitutes the substantial cost of total joint arthroplasty (TJA).
-This study aims to identify the prevalence of IPR use in Australian private TJA cohort and predictors of IPR facility discharge following TJA.
+This study aims to identify the prevalence of IPR use in Australian private TJA cohort and predictors of IPR facility discharge following TJA, including components of the Risk Assessment and Prediction Tool (RAPT).

 Method

-A series 0f 1509 patients undergoing primary THA or TKA at a private hospital between 2021-2022, under the care of the investigating surgeons who have consented to participation, were identified from our database.
-The variables include those previously identified as predictive of IPR facility discharge.
-Multiple regression analysis was used to determine a predictors of discharge to IPR, with odds ratios and corresponding 95%CI.
+Patients who have undergone primary THA and TKA at a single private hospital in Sydney, Australia between 2021 and 2022, under the care of the investigating surgeons with research consent, were identified from our arthroplasty database.
+The variables assessed in this study include multiple variables previously deemed as predictive factors to IPR facility discharge in the literature and components of RAPT.
+Multiple regression analysis was used to identify predictors of discharge destination.

 Results